lucasb-eyer/go-colorful/README.md

 to recover them.
 In such a case `MakeColor` will return `false` as its second value.

 ### Comparing colors
-In the RGB color space, the Euclidian distance between colors *doesn't* correspond to visual/perceptual distance.
+In the RGB color space, the Euclidean distance between colors *doesn't* correspond to visual/perceptual distance.
 This means that two pairs of colors which have the same distance in RGB space can look much further apart.
 This is fixed by the CIE-L\*a\*b\*, CIE-L\*u\*v\* and CIE-L\*C\*h° color spaces.